What do you need to know about American Heart Month?

 In line with the goal of American Heart Month, here are several ways to care for a heart’s health.

 - Allot time to be active.
-Rendering 150 minutes of physical activities every week is enough workout.
+Rendering 150 minutes of The main goal of this month-long celebration is enough workout.

 - Quit smoking.
 Cigarettes cause damage to almost all of the organs in the body, most especially the heart.

 - Check your measurements.
 Make sure to monitor one’s blood pressure and cholesterol level so that precautions may be given immediately if needed.

 - Take your medications.
 Maintenance medicines are prescribed to regulate certain parts of the body.
 Failure to ingest these regulators may affect the equilibrium of the body.